richorama/richorama.github.io/_posts/2021-01-28-offline-vector-tiles.md

 })
 {% endhighlight %}

+Note that an error is thrown when a tile doesn't exist, which is why we return a 404 in this case.

 This code will serve any kind of mbtiles file, regardless of whether it contains raster or vector tiles.